 Despite their size, these species are not timid.

 In fact, they are active, fast swimmers, and quite playful.
 They can be found swimming through plants or hiding in them.
 You are also more likely to find them in the middle section of the tank (they rarely swim close to the bottom).

 Even though Ember Tetras are active and not easily scared, they still require some time to adapt to a new tank.
 During that time you can expect fish to act strange or be overly cautious.

 As shoaling fish, they are happiest when surrounded by other Ember Tetras.
 This also significantly reduces the time needed for adaptation.
 Not only that, but they look even more stunning in groups.

 Their size is partially responsible for their peaceful and cautious behavior – imagine fish roughly 1 inch in length acting aggressively.
 That wouldn’t last long.

-They are easily identified thanks to their distinguishable appearance.
+They are easy to identify thanks to their distinguishable appearance.
 They are fiery red, sometimes with a saturated orange gradient.
 Eyes also often have an orange rim.

-Ember Tetra are small and reach up to about 0.8 inches long.
+Ember Tetra is small and reaches up to about 0.8 inches long.

 Their body shape is a little elongated, with females’ abdomens being slightly oblate during the breeding period.
 Female fish usually also have a larger air bladder in comparison to males.

-They have one merged anal fin, a relatively small dorsal fin and large caudal fin.
+They have one merged anal fin, a relatively small dorsal fin, and a large caudal fin.
 Dorsal and caudal fins have a slightly light grey or black gradient.
 The upper part of the head, above the eyes and around the mouth, sometimes can be a reddish color.